singh-man/books/crackingTheCoding/18_advancedTopics.md

 #522.

-16.7      lfk werelwhena >   bandOotherwise,then you could returna*k  +  b*(not k).
+16.7      lfk werelwhena >   bandOotherwise, then you could returna*k  +  b*(not k).
 But how do you createk?

-16.1O   Solution 2: Do you actually need to match the birth years and death  years?
+16.10   Solution 2: Do you actually need to match the birth years and death  years?
 Does it matter when a specific person died, or do you just need a list of the years of deaths?

 17.5      Start with a brute force solution.